thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Find the Arms Dealer task persistence (if players got the task, but it wasn't completed, players will retain the task after server restart)
 - Artillery Response minor fixes
 - All non-primary faction militia has been replaced with Rear Echelon troops from same faction (except Aegis modset)
+- (Defeat Factions parameter) Only rebels may defeat faction for good, so Occupants and Invaders can't knockout each other anymore
+- (RHS) turretless BRDM-2 logistic nodes (allows to mount ZU-23 on top of them)
+- (RHS) KRAZ cargo support
+- (3CB Factions) MT-LB logistic nodes (allows to mount ZU-23 on top of them)
 - (3CB Factions, CUP) Replaced Chernarus Police with Gendarmerie on tropical maps
 - (Aegis) Fixed wrong AUG 3GL mags
 - (CUP) Vanilla weapons and equipment will no longer appear in crates at outposts